Score breakdown

 About this signal

-langfuse/langfuse is tracked by RepoRadar as a tool in the AI Observability section.
-It was first seen on 2026-07-09 and last updated on 2026-07-09.
+langfuse/langfuse is tracked by RepoRadar as a developer tool in the AI Observability section.
+First seen 2026-07-09; the source record was last checked on 2026-07-09.
 The current verdict is 'try now' with a Gold tier and moderate setup difficulty.
 The standout signals for langfuse/langfuse are workflow potential (9.8) and open-source/build quality (8.4), while setup ease (6.4) trails — that balance shapes where it fits best.
-This page summarizes the evidence RepoRadar has captured from captured source metadata.
-The score, tier, risk label, and verdict on this page are never influenced by sponsorship, ads, or tips — they reflect only the usefulness, popularity, novelty, momentum, maturity, and evidence signals described in the RepoRadar methodology.
+This page summarizes the public evidence on the linked source page and states where additional review is still needed.

 How this item is evaluated